 The Cavalry Cross, or Stepped Cross, is a Latin cross surmounted on a base of 3-steps.
 Cavalry is the Latin name of the Aramaic word, Golgotha, which we learn from Biblical history, is the place of a skull as there is a skull-like appearance on the hillside and it was the place where Christ was crucified.
 The 3-steps while were said to represent the hill, were also symbolic of the virtues: Faith, Hope, and Love (or Charity).
 Along with being used as gravestones, the places where Templars were imprisoned had Cavalry Crosses etched into the prison cells.

 The Fleur-de-lis, or “lily flower”, is a stylized lily used as a decorative design or symbol.
 It was first used around the 11th century and then continued to spread in use throughout the Middle Ages.
 The lily from the retired state of its pedals symbolizes that it is a symbol of peace and purity, but is also said to symbolize light, faith, wisdom, and chivalry.
-In Christianity, the lily was said to represent the Virgin Mary and there appears many pieces of art with Mary carrying the lily.
+In Christianity, the lily was said to represent the Virgin Mary and there appear many pieces of art with Mary carrying the lily.
 Some believe that the fleur-de-lis represents the Holy Trinity.

 The carving of hands with a heart superimposed on a palm is a peculiar symbol found in the cells of Templars.
 This symbol is symbolic of charity as well as mercy.
 This symbol was also used by John Calvin and with it this motto: “My heart I offer to you LORD, promptly and sincerely."
-It has been used in recent times by such groups like the Shakers and the Odd Fellows.
+It has been used in recent times by such groups as the Shakers and the Odd Fellows.

-When reading through the Knights Templar Encyclopedia by Karen Ralls, I came upon the entry of "Abraxas" that just had a quick note for the reader to go to the section on Symbols.
+When reading through the Knights Templar Encyclopedia by Karen Ralls, I came upon the entry of "Abraxas" which just had a quick note for the reader to go to the section on Symbols.
 As I perused that section it talked about that the symbol of Abraxas is displayed on "Templar Grand Master's seal in the Archives Nationales in Paris, which was used in a French charter in 1214."
 The seal displays a figure that is Chimera-like and portrays a male warrior with a roosters head, human arms, and snakes as legs, who carries a shield and a whip; and bears the words "Secretum Templi".
-This particularly description of Abraxas was known as Anguipede which means "snake-foot".
+This particular description of Abraxas was known as Anguipede which means "snake-foot".
 It is interesting to note that this seal was not used for particularly significant Templar documents, but can be found on ordinary, seemingly unimpressive, historical records like those dating from 1214.

 Abraxas (Greek: ΑΒΡΑΞΑΣ) is a god written about in Gnostic texts and may also be known as Abrasax (as there is thought to have been a mistranslation from Greek to Latin).
 Carl Jung in his writings on the Seven Sermons to the Dead stated that Abraxas was a god higher than Jehovah.
 He is said to be the father of all things, "the power above all and the First Principle," and the ruler of 365 heavens.
-It is said that Abraxas created Nuos and Logos which led to Providence, Virtue, and Wisdom which gave rise to Principalities and Powers, and from "from these infinite productions and emissions of Angels."
-It is these angels who govern the 365 heavens which was said to include the Judeo-Christian God, Jehovah, which followers of Basilides denied of being a god, but rather an angel.
+It is said that Abraxas created Nuos and Logos which led to Providence, Virtue, and Wisdom which gave rise to Principalities and Powers, and from "from these infinite productions and emissions of angels."
+It is these angels who govern the 365 heavens which were said to include the Judeo-Christian God, Jehovah, which followers of Basilides denied of being a god, but rather an angel.
 This obviously was not a very popular belief in the 2nd century and Basilides is considered a heretic and damned by many historical Roman Catholic figures.

 Some have speculated that the imagery of the Anguipede represents emanations of this being which are as follows: